timsilber/theodinproject_todo-list/README.md

 # *listless*

 *listless* is a strongly-typed, minimalist todo list app.

+>You can access the most recent version of *listless* via [GitHub pages](https://timsilber.github.io/theodinproject_todo-list/).

 Todos contain a title, description, due date, and priority.
 To create a new todo, select **Add to inbox**.